pgalbavy/geneos/cmd/geneos/README.md

 ## Getting Started

-You can either download a sinfle binary - or build and install from source, if you have Go 1.17+ installed:
+You can either download a single binary - or build and install from source, if you have Go 1.17+ installed:

 `go install wonderland.org/geneos/cmd/geneos@latest`